 From the matters communicated with those charged with governance we determine thosematters that were of most significance in the audit of the financial statements of thecurrent period and are therefore the key audit matters.
 We describe these matters in ourauditor's report unless law or regulation precludes public disclosure about the matter orwhen in extremely rare circumstances we determine that a matter should not becommunicated in our report because the adverse consequences of doing so would reasonablybe expected to outweigh the public interest benefits of such communication.

 Report on Other Legal and Regulatory Requirements

-1. As required by section 143(3) of the Act we report that:
+1. As required by Section 143(3) of the Act based on our audit we report that:

 a.
 We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.